| How

 cheap.
 Dark hair does not often take well to the streaking

+process.
 When I say that it is important to have

 an updated hairstyle, I do not mean following every fad.